A list of characters from the animated movie Justice League: Gods and Monsters and its tie-in media. Some spoilers will be unmarked.

 - Adult Fear: They're a family of undocumented Mexican immigrants working as farmers, and then they take in an alien baby they found in a starship which the government is looking for.

-- Armor-Piercing Slap: Rosa gives one with a Big "SHUT UP!" to Hernan when he angrily tells her that God is a phony.
+- Armor-Piercing Slap: Rosa gives one with a Big "SHUT UP!" to Hernan when he angrily tells her that God is a sadist.
 It shocks him, since she had never been that angry with him before.

 - Berserk Button: Rosa is a devout Christian and she takes offense when you speak ill of God or anything/anyone holy.